einschmidt/hassio-addons/Caddy 2/README.md

 Then install the "Caddy 2" add-on.

+# Default Proxy Server setup

+While Caddy 2 doesn't find any `Caddyfile` under `/share/caddy`, the addon will run as a proxy server for Home Assistant, using provided information from the add-on config, including automatic HTTPS.

+**Note**: As soon as Caddy 2 finds a `Caddyfile`, the default settings will be ignored in favour of the specified file.

 # Caddyfile setup

 Using the [SSH](https://home-assistant.io/addons/ssh/) or [Samba](https://home-assistant.io/addons/samba/) add-ons, create the `/share/caddy` folder.
 Place a Caddyfile at `/share/caddy/Caddyfile` (no extension).
 There's also access to the `/ssl` folder if you want to use certificates from another add-on, or use this add-on to create certificates for other add-ons.
 Finally, this add-on uses Host networking so you can listen on any ports you need.